kmlbgn/nugo/README.md

 ### **Links**

-Because docu-notion-kira automatically identifies and removes blocks that are either child pages or links to pages located at the root level of the page.
-If you need to include such blocks within your content, they must be embedded within another block category, like a table or a column, or they should be accompanied by some text within the same block to trick this logic.
+Docu-notion automatically identifies and removes blocks that are either child pages or links to pages located at the root level of the page.
+If you need to include such blocks within your content, they must be embedded within another block type, like a table or a column, or they should be accompanied by some text within the same block to trick this logic.

+# Custom parsing (Plugins)

+Custom parsing logic can be created using plugins.
+See the [plugin readme](src/plugins/README.md).

+# Callouts ➜ Admonitions

+To map Notion callouts to Docusaurus admonitions, ensure the icon is for the type you want.

+- ℹ️ ➜ note
+- 📝➜ note
+- 💡➜ tip
+- ❗➜ info
+- ⚠️➜ caution
+- 🔥➜ danger

+The default admonition type, if no matching icon is found, is "note".

 # Setup: Docu-notion-kira + docusaurus